 |Drill in metal||Yes||Yes|

 |Drill in plaster and soft stone||Yes||Yes|

 |Drilling in concrete||No||Yes|

 |Demolition and chiseling||No||No|

 An impact drill has an impact function and a hammer drill has a hammer function.
 That's easy enough to remember.
-The main difference is in the force that is transferred to the drill head.
-The hammer function gives a blow on the head of the hammer drill, which pulsates rather than rotates.
-The force with which that happens is many times greater than the impact function an impact drill uses.
+The main difference is in the force that's transferred to the drill head.
+The hammer function gives a knock on the head of the hammer drill, which pulsates rather than it rotates.
+The force of this knock is many times greater than the impact function an impact drill uses.
 It has to be, since a hammer drill has to get through much harder materials.
 Still, the impact function works more or less the same way: in this mode, the drill bit doesn't just rotate, it also makes an "impacting" motion.
-That allows the drill to also get through that stone wall.
+This allows the drill to also get through that stone wall.
 The hammering force of a hammer drill is expressed in Joules.
 The more powerful a hammer drill is, the bigger the holes you can make with it and the quicker you can get through concrete.